gini/gini-sdk-ios/README.md

                                    publicKeyPinningConfig:trustKitConfig] build];
 ```

-When using `TrustKit` some messages are shown in the console log, being possible to either specify a custom log for that messages or disable it (setting it as `nil`).
+When using `TrustKit` some messages are shown in the console log.
+It is possible to either specify a custom log for messages or disable it altogether (setting it as nil).
 To do so just use the `TrustKit.setLoggerBlock` method before initializing the `trustKitConfig`.

 ## Requirements
 - iOS 8.0+